Australia and New Guinea

 Do you have to bear the brunt of this war alone and for so long?
 You never seem to think of me.
 Im lonesome without you.
 Tom has come home months ago.
 And, Thomas still admires me as you know.
 Sometimes I really do lose confidence in myself

 The above leaflet attempted to persuade the Australian "Diggers" to abandon New Guinea and go home because their real threat were the American soldiers, to include black soldiers, staged in Australia who were seducing the Australian women while they were dying in the jungle.
 The leaflet depicts an American soldier kissing an Australian wife while dead bodies are shown in the foreground and background.
+Just in case the finder is not too smart, notice that the Japanese have placed little American flags on the back of the soldier and on his hat.
 The text is:

 Hey! you Diggers!
 He came he saw conquered!